 A bag of evidence containing the synthetic opioid fentanyl disguised as Oxycodone is shown during a 2020 news conference at the Fresno County Sheriff Office in Fresno, California.
 (Craig Kohlruss/The Fresno Bee/Tribune News Service via Getty Images)

 James J. Przystup is a senior fellow with Hudson Institute’s Japan Chair.
-His work at Hudson analyzes the Indo-Pacific region, with a special focus on alliance management issues with respect to Japan, the Korean Peninsula, Australia, the Philippines and Thailand, the Quad, and ASEAN, as well as challenges posed by China to the existing rules-based regional and international order.
-He also analyzes Europe’s growing interest in the Indo-Pacific in support of an open, rules-based, international order.
+His work at Hudson analyzes the Indo-Pacific region with a special focus on alliance management issues with respect to Japan, the Korean Peninsula, Australia, the Philippines and Thailand, the Quad, and ASEAN.
+He also studies Europe’s growing interest in the Indo-Pacific, and challenges posed by China to the existing rules-based regional and international order.